zmalone/chef-web-docs/Part 2 - Working with Chef Repo/index.md

 1. Prepare our `chef-repo` for use with Berkshelf:

         bundle exec berks init

+1. Save these changes to git:

+        git add .
+        git commit -m "Created initial bundle with Chef and Berkshelf"

 1. Add two community cookbooks to your `Berksfile` (created by the last command in your `chef-repo`):